ahilbers/importance_subsampling/README.md

 ## Acknowledgements

-Models are constructed in the modelling framework Calliope, created by Stefan Pfenninger and Bryn Pickering.
+Models are constructed in the modelling framework _Calliope_, created by Stefan Pfenninger and Bryn Pickering.
 See callio.pe or the following paper for details:

 Pfenninger et al., (2018).
 Calliope: a multi-scale energy systems modelling framework.
 Journal of Open Source Software, 3(29), 825, doi:10.21105/joss.00825